chris-codes1/HellBuddy/README.md

 # How can I contribute to this project?

 Please contact me on Discord if you want to make a contribution!
 Here are steps for how to setup the project on your machine
-1. Ensure that the latest version of qt creator is installed.
+1. Ensure that the latest version of qt creator is installed
 2. Clone the repo
 3. Build the project
 4. Move everything from /JsonData into your build folder